 Step 2: Creating a Target Definition

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Rank Transformation) as our target definition.
+In this example, we are using the already created SQL table as our target definition.
 Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

 Step 3: Creating Mapping